humburger/rename_mssg/README.md

 There was time when after vacation were many task related messages.
 It was overwhelming to read one by one and to to do, so there was idea that I could collect those messages into one folder and just rename them for faster work mobility.
 Script renames messages according to what information is into them relating to tasks.
+There is similar second script which renames user related messages with their usernames from within for faster catch-up which  user needs which password/restart or smth.